kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 ### Passing arguments
 We now know the address of a function, but how will we pass arguments to it ?

-To know where to put argument, we need to look at the calling convention.
+To know where to put the arguments, we need to look at the calling convention.
 Linux uses the System V Application Binary Interface.
 And for X86 we need to look at [System V Application Binary Interface AMD64 Architecture Processor Supplement](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf).

 __TLDR:__ For integer and pointer types we can use __RDI__, __RSI__, __RDX__, __RCX__, __R8__, __R9__ in that exact order, and the result value is used in the __RAX__ register.
 Since we keep everything in stack, we don't have to worry about callee and caller saved registers.